bmallikanti/vector_db_mvp/README.md

 # Vector Database with Temporal

-A minimal vector database with FastAPI, Temporal workflows, and Redis persistence.
+A minimal vector database with FastAPI and Temporal workflows.

 ## Quick Start